Bridges of L\'{e}vy processes conditioned to stay positive: Bridges of L evy processes conditioned to stay positive

 \section{Bridges of L\'evy processes conditioned to stay positive}

-We now construct the bridges of a L\'evy process conditioned to stay positive under hypotheses \defin{(K)} and \defin{(R)}.
-This is done through Theorem \ref{WeaklyContinuousBridgesTheorem} by verifying the existence of a continuous version of their densities (cf. Lemma \ref{ExistenceOfDensitiesForLPCSP}).
+We now construct the bridges of a L\'evy process conditioned to stay positive under hypotheses~\defin{(K)} and \defin{(R)}.
+This is done through Theorem \ref{WeaklyContinuousBridgesTheorem} by verifying the existence of a continuous version of their densities (cf. Lemma \ref {ExistenceOfDensitiesForLPCSP}).
 For positive arguments, the density is constructed from the density of the killed L\'evy process, a continuous version of which is constructed using bridges of the L\'evy process itself in Lemma \ref{ExistenceOfDensitiesForKilledProcess}.
 Then, a delicate point is to study the densities at $0$; this requires the following duality lemma.
 Let $\hat\p_x$ be the law of $x-X$ and let $\hat P_t$ be its semigroup.
-We can also consider the objects $\hat h$, $\hat\p^\uparrow_x$, etc... associated with $-X$ instead of $X$ as well as $\hat p$. \begin{lemma} The semigroups $P_t^\uparrow$ and $\hat P_t^\uparrow$ are in duality with respect to the measure\begin{esn} \imf{\lambda^\uparrow}{dx}=\imf{h}{x}\imf{\hat h}{x}\, dx. \end{esn} \end{lemma} \begin{proof} Since $P_t$ and $\hat P_t$ are in duality with respect to Lebesgue measure $\lambda$, it follows that $Q_t$ and $\hat Q_t$ are also in duality with respect to $\lambda$.
+We can also consider the objects $\hat h$, $\hat\p^\uparrow_x$, etc\ldots associated with $-X$ instead of $X$ as well as $\hat p$. \begin{lemma} The semigroups $P_t^\uparrow$ and $\hat P_t^\uparrow$ are in duality with respect to the measure $\lambda^\uparrow$ given by